 Single delimiter with qualifiers

-This one is used for parsing rows with single delimited columns.
+This state machine is used for parsing rows with single delimited columns.

 Two delimiters without qualifiers

-This one is used for parsing unqualified fields in regular rows with column and row delimiters.
+This state machine is used for parsing unqualified fields in regular rows with column and row delimiters.

 Two delimiters with qualifiers

-This parsing state machine is used for parsing regular rows which could have column aand row delimiters and the fields can be qualified.
+This parsing state machine is used for parsing regular rows which could have column and row delimiters, and the fields can be qualified.

-RowParser
+RowParser Class

-The responsibility of the RowParser objects is to parse all fields in a row.
-They use FieldParser object to parse fields one by one until the row delimiter is found.
-The parsing result will be RowData structure containing all parsed fields and the original row text (for error reporting).
+The responsibility of the RowParser objects are to parse all fields in a row.
+They use the FieldParser object to parse fields one by one until the row delimiter is found.
+The parsing result will be a RowData structure containing all parsed fields and the original row text (for error reporting).

-DelimitedFileParser
+DelimitedFileParser Class

 DelimitedFileParser is another parsing layer around the row parser.
 It will contain all relevant parsing properties in addition to delimiters and qualifiers.
 This class can position the row parser to the rows that will be imported into the data flow buffers by skipping header and initial data rows.

-BufferSink
+BufferSink Class

-The BufferSink class takes RowData provided by the row parser and sends them to the data flow buffers.
-It also handles eventual error conditions (truncations, conversion errors, etc) by reporting them or rerouting erroneous rows.
+The BufferSink class takes the RowData structure provided by RowParser and sends the data to the data flow buffers.
+BufferSink also handles eventual error conditions (truncations, conversion errors, etc) by reporting them or rerouting erroneous rows.

-DelimitedFileReaderComponentUI
+DelimitedFileReaderComponentUI Class

-This class is responsible for showing the pop-up dialog when dropping the component to the design surface and configuring the component from a selected flat file connection manager.
+This class is responsible for showing the pop-up dialog when the user drops the component to the design surface and configures the component from a selected flat file connection manager.

-DelimiterStringConverter
+DelimiterStringConverter Class

-This is a type converter associated with some properties to allow them making chosen white characters visible (\t, \r, and \n would become {t}, {CR} and {LF} respectively) and replacing empty strings with <none> markers.
+This is a type converter associated with some properties that allow customers to make specified white characters visible (\t, \r, and \n would become {t}, {CR} and {LF} respectively) and replace empty strings with <none> markers.

-FileReader
+FileReader Class

 This class wraps the IO logic and implements services used to stream data to parsers.

-PropertiesManager
+PropertiesManager Class

-This one is just a wrapper handling component properties so that logic could be better unit tested.
+This is a wrapper class that handles component properties so that the logic could be better unit tested.

 DelimitedFileReaderComponent

-This class implements the actual component and its attributes associate it with the UI class and the used icon.
+This class implements the actual component and its attributes, and associates it with the UI class and the used icon.
 The component implementation uses the DelimitedFileParser and BufferSink classes for its execution-time logic (PrimeOutput implementation).
 The rest of the methods are supporting the design-time behavior and define some validation rules.

 Unit Testing

 The source code is accompanied with over 100 unit tests.
-The tests are mainly focused to the parsing logic but there are additional ones dealing with other servicing classes as well.
+The tests are mainly focused on the parsing logic, but there are additional tests that deal with other servicing classes as well.

-To run unit tests open the provided solution in Visual Studio and activate the [Test/Run->All Tests in Solution] command.
+To run unit tests, open the provided solution in Visual Studio and activate the [Test/Run->All Tests in Solution] command.

-A nice way to browse through unit tests is to group them by classes they test.
-Some of those tests could actually be useful as implicit documentation of the logic they test.
-They can also help in preserving the existing logic if/when enhancing the provided source code.
+A nice way to browse through unit tests is to group them by the classes they test.
+Some of the tests could be used as implicit documentation of the logic they test.
+They can also help in preserving the existing logic if/when you enhance the provided source code.

 Known restrictions